Exotic Leather vs Synthetic Alternatives: Which Is Better for the Planet?

 The Problem With Synthetic Leather

-Most synthetic leather, marketed variously as vegan leather, faux leather, or PU leather, is made from polyurethane or polyvinyl chloride (PVC), both derived from petrochemicals.
-The production of these materials is energy-intensive and generates significant chemical waste.
-Neither polyurethane nor PVC is biodegradable; at end of life, synthetic leather products go to landfill, where they persist for centuries.
+Most synthetic leather, called vegan leather, faux leather, or PU leather, comes from polyurethane or polyvinyl chloride (PVC).
+These materials are made from petrochemicals.
+Their production uses a lot of energy and creates chemical waste.
+Neither polyurethane nor PVC breaks down naturally, so they sit in landfills for a long time.

 Emerging Plant-Based Alternatives: Promise and Limitation

-A new generation of plant-based leather alternatives, made from pineapple leaves, apple waste, mushroom mycelium, and cactus, has attracted significant attention and genuine investment.
-These materials represent a meaningful step toward more sustainable luxury, and several are genuinely impressive in their early applications.
+New plant-based leather options, made from pineapple leaves, apple waste, mushroom mycelium, and cactus, are gaining interest.
+These materials offer a step toward more sustainable luxury and show promise in early uses.

 The Case for Certified Exotic Leather